 What inspires you to create?

 The sounds of the city.
-Kinshasa is a city you hear more than you see.
-Everything has a sound and many you can recognise, the varnish street sellers bouncing the little bottles with their own rhythms, the petrol sellers called Kadafis and their tomato can drum pattern, the cigarette sellers with the elastics sounds etc… All that and the tumult of the city inspire us.
+Kinshasa is a city where you hear more than you see.
+Everything has a sound and many you can recognize, the varnish street sellers bouncing the little bottles with their own rhythms, the cigarette sellers with the elastics sounds, etc. All that and the tumult of the city inspire us.
 Kinshasa is a city you listen to.

 And what are you musical influences?